 Who is still in the race to be the UK’s next prime minister?

-Here are the candidates left in the Tory leadership contest following the second round of voting.
+Here are the candidates left in the Tory leadership contest following the penultimate round of voting.

 The race to replace Boris Johnson as the UK’s next prime minister is hotting up.

-Here are the candidates left in the Tory leadership contest following the second round of voting.
+Here are the candidates left in the Tory leadership contest following the penultimate ballot.

 – Rishi Sunak